zonemaster/zonemaster/docs/internal-documentation/distrib-testing/BuildEnvironmentPreparation.md

 ### Building Perl CPAN packages

 To create a Perl tar ball (use cases 1 and 2) you need a specific environment.
-Once you have set your [CentOS build environment], [Debian build environment], [FreeBSD build environment] or [Ubuntu build environment], follow the building instructions as described in [the Release Process - create test distribution document](../../maintenance/ReleaseProcess-create-test-distribution.md).
+Once you have set your [CentOS build environment], [Debian build environment], [FreeBSD build environment] or [Ubuntu build environment], follow the building instructions as described in [create test distribution] document of the release process.

 ### GUI zip distribution